jonsterling/math/_lectures/categorical-foundations.md

 macrolib: topos
 ---

+**The current version of these notes is now located on my <a href="https://www.jonmsterling.com/forest/trees/frct-003i/">Forest</a>.
+Permalinks from the existing website are redirected to the corresponding nodes in the Forest.**

 We assume knowledge of basic categorical concepts such as categories, functors, and natural transformations.
 The purpose of this lecture is to develop the notion of a category *over* another category.